robinmoisson/staticrypt/SECURITY.md

 If it's a more of a suggestion, or something that can be discussed openly without negative impact, you can also open an issue.
 Discussions on the security model and choices of StatiCrypt are very welcome!

 In case of a severe vulnerability I'll try to get back to you quickly to acknowledge I got the message, and to get a fix out relatively quickly as well.

-There are periods in my life where I'm offline for weeks at a time, so unfortunately I can't guarantee a specific response speed at all times.
-Just know this might be what's happening if I'm completely unresponsive...
-It shouldn't last more than a month though.
+(I am sometimes offline for a few weeks at a time but that's pretty rare.)

 And finally if you're reporting anything security related: thank you very much for making StatiCrypt safer, your benevolence is very much appreciated! 🙏

+## Public key

 My public key: